-IAS 1:117 An entity shall disclose material accounting policy information (see paragraph 7).
-Accounting policy information is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of those financial statements.
-IAS 1:117A-117E Refer to the beginning of Note 44 for the requirements of IAS 1.117A-117E.
-IAS 1:122 Disclose significant judgements management has made in applying the entity's accounting policies.
+An entity shall disclose material accounting policy information (see paragraph 7).
+Accounting policy information is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of entity's accounting policies.

+IAS 1.117A-117E Refer to the beginning of Note 44 for the requirements of IAS 1.117A-117E.

+IAS 1.122 Disclose significant judgements management has made in applying the

-Notes forming part of the consolidated financial statements For the year ended 31 December 2023 (continued)
+Notes forming part of the consolidated financial statements For the year ended 31 December 2024 (continued)